fenago/ruby-programming/lab_guides/Lab_8.md

 Keep in mind that the process of deploying live applications can be complex.
 The topic could easily fill an entire book of this size.
-This chapter will focus on tools written in Ruby that can help you deploy applications and libraries.
+This lab will focus on tools written in Ruby that can help you deploy applications and libraries.
 If you’re interested specifically in web applications, you can find setup and configuration instructions in [appendix C](https://livebook.manning.com/book/ruby-in-practice/appendix-c/app03).

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `~/work/ruby-programming/` folder.

 ### 8.1.
-Creating deployable packages with RubyGems {#ch08lev1sec1}
+Creating deployable packages with RubyGems

 When deciding how to structure new Ruby programs, it’s worth taking some time to decide how you will deploy them.
 While some of the programs you